 Scarecrow is LEGO set 71023-18.
-It has a score of 90.
-This is average compared to all other sets.
-The set is recommended by 1 reviews, based on 2 scored reviews and 9 reviews total.
-It is ranked in the top 15.76% scored sets on Brick Insights.
+It has a score of 91.
+This is good compared to all other sets.
+The set is recommended by 1 reviews, based on 3 scored reviews and 10 reviews total.
+It is ranked in the top 13.27% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in Collectable Minifigures.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 This was the last figure I needed for my Wizard of Oz lineup, he is adorable, arrived quickly and was reasonably priced.

 This entire series is an outstanding release with minor rant such as the repeated inclusion of Unikitty design.
 Overall, I would said this is quite a remarkable release including fulfilling the distribution ratio with 3 complete sets in a sealed box.
 This alone, is a huge winner to ensure the distribution spread is done appropriately.
 Furthermore, I also noted with the minifigure neck marking increased the tightness and grip of the head and neck.
 This is actually great for CMFs which was previously lacking.